 - Your child may be upset because of changes to their routines, where they live or people they meet.

 Give your child time to adjust to new situations and accept that some arrangements will need to change over time

 My child’s other parent doesn’t keep contact arrangements

-- Try to agree contact times and places that suit everyone to help everyone stick to what’s agreed.
+- Try to agree contact times and places that suit everyone.

 Your own and your child’s safety during contact

-If you are concerned for your child’s safety or wellbeing during visits, speak to an adviser to find out about options for you and your children.
-There are links to Scottish Women’s Aid and its helpline below.
+If you are concerned about your child’s safety or wellbeing during contact visits, speak to a solicitor or other legal service to find out about contact options such as using a contact centre for visits.

 Speaking to your children about safety and contact

 Stress to your children that they do not ever need to protect you or the other parent, and that they can tell you if they are upset, worried or frightened.
 Depending on their age, you could agree how they can get in touch with you or someone they trust if they don’t feel safe during contact:

 - Agree a code word for using in conversation, text or email.